 a contact telephone number which can be used on the day of the visit

 The maximum group size allowed in the Museum at any one time is 60.
+We do ask that large groups split into smaller groups to move around the museum.
 If you are intending to visit with a larger group, there are a number of other University Museums nearby with which you could combine your visit.
 The Sedgwick Museum of Earth Sciences is also on Downing Street just a few hundred metres away, while the Museum of Zoology and the Whipple Museum of the History of Science are within a few minutes walk.

 The Museum provides an excellent cultural experience for those learning English.
 With its combination of archaeological and anthropological objects from around the world, there is something to interest and inspire all visitors irrespective of language ability.